retaildevcrews/helium/docs/EngineeringPractices.md

 > Use call outs to emphasize important points

+## Query Strings

+TypeScript is case sensitive on query string parameters

+> All query string parameters should be camelCase

 ## Code cleanup (Visual Studio)

 Visual Studio 2019 includes a code cleanup feature which contains two profiles, each with their own configurable "fixers".
 The following instructions describe the steps necessary to configure "Profile 2" with the correct fixers.